-D19 - Transferring values to the PLC
+D19 Transferring values to PLC

-Changes to the PLC can result in undesired behavior and serious errors (e.g., inoperability of the control).
-For this reason, access to the PLC is protected by password.
-This function provides HEIDENHAIN as well as your machine tool builder and suppliers with the ability to communicate with the PLC from an NC program.
-It is not recommended for the machine operator or NC programmer to use this function.
+Changes to the PLC can result in undesired behavior and serious errors (e.g., the control becomes inoperable).
+For this reason, access to the PLC is password-protected.
+This function allows HEIDENHAIN, the machine manufacturer, and third-party providers to communicate with the PLC from within an NC program.
+It is not recommended that machine operators or NC programmers use this function.
 There is risk of collision during the execution of the function and during the subsequent machining!

-- ▶ Only use the function in consultation with HEIDENHAIN, the machine tool builder, or the supplier. - Comply with the documentation from HEIDENHAIN, the machine tool builder, and suppliers.
+- Only use the function in consultation after checking with HEIDENHAIN, the machine manufacturer, or the third-party provider. - Comply with the documentation from HEIDENHAIN, the machine manufacturer, and third-party providers

-The D19 function transfers up to two numerical values or Q parameters to the PLC.
+The D19 function transfers up to two fixed or variable values to the PLC.

-D20 - NC and PLC synchronization
+D20 NC and PLC synchronization

-Changes to the PLC can result in undesired behavior and serious errors (e.g., inoperability of the control).
-For this reason, access to the PLC is protected by password.
-This function provides HEIDENHAIN as well as your machine tool builder and suppliers with the ability to communicate with the PLC from an NC program.
-It is not recommended for the machine operator or NC programmer to use this function.
+Changes to the PLC can result in undesired behavior and serious errors (e.g., the control becomes inoperable).
+For this reason, access to the PLC is password-protected.
+This function allows HEIDENHAIN, the machine manufacturer, and third-party providers to communicate with the PLC from within an NC program.
+It is not recommended that machine operators or NC programmers use this function.
 There is risk of collision during the execution of the function and during the subsequent machining!

-- Only use the function in consultation with HEIDENHAIN, the machine tool builder, or the supplier. - Comply with the documentation from HEIDENHAIN, the machine tool builder, and suppliers.
+- Only use the function in consultation after checking with HEIDENHAIN, the machine manufacturer, or the third-party provider. - ► Comply with the documentation from HEIDENHAIN, the machine manufacturer, and third-party providers

-With the D20 function you can synchronize the NC and PLC during a program run.
-The NC stops machining until the condition that you have programmed in the D20 block is fulfilled.
+With the D20 function, you can synchronize the NC and the PLC during program run.
+The control stops program run until the condition you specified in the D20 block has been met.